 In September 2012, the garden adopted Rhode Island Red hens.
 “The girls,” as they came to be known, quickly charmed the garden and the neighborhood.
+Since then, some of the hens have passed on and we’ve had a few new additions!
 Everyone is welcome to hold them and feed them greens (ask a gardener for help, or see the signs on the coop).
-Please don’t let them roam around the garden, and be sure their coop is secured when you leave.
+Certain garden members will let them out for exercise and foraging.

 POND AND SOLAR PUMP

-The frogs and goldfish in our pond bring lots of visitors.
-Keeping the pond clear is an ongoing challenge, and many gardeners have been knee-deep in algae.
-Since 2010, we have been working on a solar-powered project to filter and pump clean water between the pond and the water harvesting tank by a babbling brook.
-Stop by to see our progress or lend a hand.
+The goldfish in our pond bring lots of visitors.
+Keeping the pond clear is an ongoing challenge.
+We have been working on a solar-powered project to filter and pump the water in the pond.

 Greene Acres harvests rainwater.
 From the roof of the neighboring building, water flows down a three-story downspout into the water tank.
-We use the water for plots and common areas, and to fill the water barrels around the garden.
+We use the water for common areas and plants that will not be eaten.
 Diverting rain reduces flooding, and storing water reduces our reliance on water from the fire hydrant.

 Fruit trees and bushes

-We grow seven kinds of fruit at Greene Acres.
-In late spring, look for strawberries, mulberries, raspberries, blueberries.
-Peaches and blackberries follow in summer.
-Finally, late summer brings abundant figs (and their hungry fans.)
+We grow several kinds of fruit at Greene Acres.
+In late spring, look for strawberries.
+Blueberries, raspberries and blackberries follow in summer.
+Finally, late summer brings abundant figs and peaches (and their hungry fans.)